-Dr. Harrison serves as staff psychiatrist at the Psychiatric Mental Health Program at Kennedy Krieger Institute, with special interest in infant and preschool psychiatry.
+Dr. Harrison serves as a child and adolescent psychiatrist at the Psychiatric Mental Health Program at Kennedy Krieger Institute, with special interest in infant and preschool psychiatry.
 She is the Project Director for Kennedy Krieger Institutes Network for Early Childhood Tele-education(KKI-NECT), which provides tele-consultation for pediatric primary care providers in rural and underserved areas.
-She also serves as an assistant professor of psychiatry at The Johns Hopkins University School of Medicine.
+She also serves as an associate professor of psychiatry at The Johns Hopkins University School of Medicine.

 Dr. Harrison received her bachelor’s degree in Psychology from Harvard University and her medical degree from Dartmouth Medical School (now Geisel School of Medicine).
 She completed an internship in Pediatrics at the Floating Hospital, New England Medical Center, Boston.
 Her adult psychiatry residency training was at the University of Maryland and Child Psychiatry training at Hopkins, where she was chief resident.
 She completed a National Health Services payback in Southern Maryland and was on the faculty at Children’s National Medical Center in Washington, D.C. before coming to Johns Hopkins Hospital in 2002.
 There, she served Director of Clinical Preschool Programs at Johns Hopkins Hospital Bayview and Medical Director of Child Community Psychiatry Programs at Johns Hopkins Hospital East Baltimore.